 - Supporting Email Notes: You will need to ask your faculty supervisor to send us a short email note supporting this application and explaining how visiting the University of Washington fits into your overall educational plan.
-If you are planning to work with a specific UW faculty member, please ask that person to send us a similar email note.
+Please ask the specific UW faculty member you plan to work with to send us a similar email note.

-- Resume or CV: Upload a PDF to the application website.
+- Resume or CV: Upload a PDF document to the application website.
 The following components should be included: employment history (including internships, research assistantships, teaching assistantships and teaching), special math programs you have participated in (such as Research Experiences for Undergraduates or Budapest Semesters in Mathematics), honors and awards, publications, special skills, and present position or activity.

 - Application Fee: There will be a nonrefundable $85 application fee required to process your application by the University of Washington Graduate School Admissions Office.
 You must pay online in order for your application to be complete.

 International Visiting Graduate applicants:

 - TOEFL Scores Please see International Applicants for details regarding the English proficiency requirements for graduate admission and TA appointments.
 If you are required to submit TOEFL scores, request ETS to electronically send official scores to the University of Washington using Institution Code 4854.
 (Department code is not required.)
 In order for your scores to arrive by the December 15 application deadline, you need to complete the tests no later than December 1.